 Note: The final concentration of MDH in the assay buffer should be 44 nM.

-4.3.2) Monitor the change in absorbance using a spectrophotometer, equipped with a Peltier temperature control block set to 20&#176;C.
+4.3.2) Monitor the change in absorbance using a spectrophotometer, equipped with a Peltier temperature control block set to 20ºC.

 4.3.3) Report the MDH activity relative to 44 nM native MDH that has been kept at pH 7.0.